-Founded in late 2021, the Australian Postgraduate Algebra Colloquium (APAC) primarily functions as a series of online seminars occuring on either a fortnightly or monthly basis.
-The colloquium aims to provide students in algebra a platform to practice giving seminar talks on, to meet and socialise with other students and early-career researchers in algebra, and to learn about a wide range of topics in the area.
+Founded in late 2021, the Australian Postgraduate Algebra Colloquium (APAC) primarily functions as a series of online seminars tailored for undergraduate and postgraduate students in algebra.
+The colloquium aims to provide students a platform to practice giving seminar talks on, to meet and socialise with other students and early-career researchers in algebra, and to learn about a wide range of topics in mathematics.

 The word "algebra" is interpreted broadly, and we aim for the colloquium to be inclusive of, but not limited to, students in any of the following disciplines:

 We also strongly enourage undergraduate students, international students, and academics to participate in the seminars and elect to give a talk.

 For the second half of 2022, we are trialling a different structure for the APAC seminars.
 All seminars will be approximately 50 minutes in length and they will be a "What is...?" style seminar.
 A "What is...?" seminar is a seminar in which the speaker has to give a talk which is structured around a title of the form "What is ...?".
 Examples of possible talk titles include "What is a hyperbolic group?", "What is the von Neumann conjecture?", "What is a Kac algebra?"...